dmcnulty27/PHI-696/Project-2/README.md

 ρ = {(D, D2), (Moira, Moira2), (Perci, Perci2)}

 So B is bisimilar to B2.
-But we can distinguish them in ALCN by defining the role m as ≥2 ∃t.⊤ in I1 ≥1 ∃t2.⊤ in I2
+But we cannot distinguish formula X in ALC and ALCN

 6. Explain the difference - using natural language - between the description logic expressions: